Freedom and Constraints in the K3 Landscape: Introduction

 The gauge group and matter content of the dimensionally reduced 6D theory is completely determined by the sizes $N_a$ of the flux stacks and the topological invariants $f_a\cdot f_b$ of the fluxes, where $\cdot$ denotes the inner product on the lattice.
 The gauge group and matter content can be enhanced when the K3 surface becomes singular.
-The (unenhanced) gauge group is given by a product of unitary groups $\prod_a U(N_a)\times SO(32-2\sum_a N_a)$, where the unitary groups arise from the magnetized stacks and the orthogonal group arises from the unmagnetized stack.
-(Note that generally the $U(1)$ factors in $U(N_a)$ are anomalous and get masses through the Green-Schwarz mechanism).
+We focus in this paper on smooth K3 compactifications, where the gauge group is given by a product of unitary groups $\prod_a U(N_a)\times SO(32-2\sum_a N_a)$; the unitary groups arise from the magnetized stacks and the orthogonal group arises from the unmagnetized stack.
+(Note that generally the $U(1)$ factors in $U(N_a)$ are anomalous and get masses through the Green-Schwarz/Stueckelberg mechanism).
 The number of matter fields in the various allowed representations of the gauge group can be written in terms of the {\it intersection matrix} $m_{ab}:=f_a\cdot f_b$ and the stack sizes $\{N_a\}$.
 Thus, the stack sizes and intersection matrix parameterize the possible low-energy theories realizable in this construction.